 Students will first learn about the conceptual foundations of relationship marketing and customer relationship management.
 They will then explore the different types of website, social media and search engine big data that marketers have to work with, focusing on the 5Vs of big data; volume, velocity, variety, veracity and value.
 This will enable students to develop practical skills in using big data for marketing.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) participation; (2) tests; and (3) team project.
+Indicative assessments in this unit are as follows: (1) preparation & participation; (2) team project; and (3) exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Paul Harrigan

 - Contact hours